ObjectIsAdvantag/sparkbot-starterkit/docs/BasicWebhookSample.md

 ## Attach your bot to a spark room

-You can either use the [WebHook intertactive documentation](https://developer.ciscospark.com/resource-webhooks.html), or leverage your favorite REST client (curl, Postman...).
+You can either use the [Spark interactive documentation](https://developer.ciscospark.com/resource-webhooks.html), or leverage your favorite REST client (curl, Postman...).

 This guide leverages the interactive documentation.

 First, we'll pick the id of the Room you want to attach to.
 Go to the [List Rooms page](https://developer.ciscospark.com/endpoint-rooms-get.html).